lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

 ### Vimb prompt

 Vimb stores history and bookmarks in plain-text and that makes building a prompt for it (think about Omnibox for Firefox) a breeze.
-My implementation just repeatly greps the words on the prompt in Vimb's bookmark and history file and outputs the result in formatted columns; and when the input is empty shows the last 10 visited URLs.
+My implementation just repeatedly greps the words on the prompt in Vimb's bookmark and history file and outputs the result in formatted columns; and when the input is empty shows the last 10 visited URLs.

 ->![](images/xmonad/prompt_vimb.png)<-